magnesj/ResInsight/docs/RftPlot.md

 - Simulation wells without a connected physical well path

 ### Sources
-After a well is selected in the Well Name field, sources for that well should appear in the sources field.
+After a well has been selected in the Well Name field, sources for that well should appear in the sources field.
 The different sources are grouped in three different groups:
 - **RFT File Cases** -- Cases imported from \*.rft file(s) included in the simulation output case.
 (The keyword _WRFTPLT_ was used in the schedule file during simulation output generation)
 - **Grid Cases** -- Simulation cases
 - **Observed Cases** -- Observed data imported from well log files and well path files